 ‘Exceptional’ employees perform additional duties, set positive examples for others, and regularly exceed company targets.
 If an employee demonstrates the exceptional standard by:

 Special performance reviews may result in the award of a one-time bonus.
 These reviews differ from Annual Performance Reviews, as they do not take place at regular intervals.
 Special performance reviews, and the associated bonuses, are limited to once a year.
 The Executive Director of the company is responsible for reviewing the work of all supervisors.
 Work reviews for other staff are the responsibility of the appropriate supervisor.

 For more information about one-time special performance bonuses for employees, see the One-Time Bonuses section of the employee handbook.

 Annual performance reviews are a formal opportunity for Department Managers and employees to exchange observations about the working relationship over the previous year.
-These performance reviews must be held in person, and documented in writing.
+These performance reviews must be held in person and documented in writing.
 The purpose of the review is to have an open and honest discussion regarding employee and department performance.

 During the annual performance review, the Department Manager is expected to evaluate the standard set by the prior year, set goals for the oncoming year, and determine whether an employee has earned an annual bonus.
 Department Managers are expected to review the quality of an employee’s performance, attendance, dependability, and attitude.
 Employees may make suggestions for improving the working relationship.
-Needs of the company must be communicated clearly by Department Managers and other supervisors.
+The needs of the company must be communicated clearly by Department Managers and other supervisors.

-In preparing for the review meeting, employees should understand that their Department Manager may review documentation and notes of past performance discussions, performance expectations based on job description, records of compliments and complaints made for/against the employee in the previous year, and sample work products from the employee.
+In preparing for the review meeting, employees should understand that their Department Manager may review documentation and notes of past performance discussions, performance expectations based on the job description, records of compliments and complaints made for/against the employee in the previous year, and sample work products from the employee.

 For more information about annual bonuses for employees, see the Annual Bonuses section of the employee handbook.